 C1.
-Children's Full Service Partnership Estimated annual number to be served in FY 14/15, 15/16 & 16/17 371 Annual Budgeted funds for FY 14/15, 15/16 & 16/17 \$5,954,575 Estimated Annual Cost Per Client \$16,050
+Children's Full Service Partnership

+Annual Budgeted funds for FY 14/15, 15/16 & 16/17 \$5,954,575

+Estimated Annual Cost Per Client \$16,050

 The four Children's Full Service Partnership (FSP) programs focus on several areas prescribed in the original legislation and several defined by local need within the broader targets.
 One FSP focuses on the more general community.
 This program takes referrals from the Outreach and Engagement teams, Centralized Assessment Team, and County and contract clinics.
 Prominent among their referrals are the homeless or those at risk of homelessness.
 Parents frequently need job assistance, especially when the needs of their Seriously Emotionally Disturbed child impact their ability to maintain employment.
 The second FSP program focuses on the culturally and linguistically isolated, particularly those in the Vietnamese and Korean Communities.
 The third program serves a small number of children who entered the juvenile justice system at a younger age, and after in-custody rehabilitation, need support reintegrating into the community.
 The fourth children's FSP is a program for those young people who come to the attention of the Juvenile Court, especially those who require the services of specialized collaborative courts.